bpoulliot/cloud_recordings_download/README.md

 Usage: N/A (used in download_account_recordings) -- can be used on its own if needed

 ## download_account_recordings.py
-NOTE: Dependency on zoom_oauth.py.
+NOTE: Dependency on zoom_oauth.py and Python requests library.
 Requires some configuration such as output dir, dates, CSV log file name, Zoom account ID (if not using "me")...

 1. Uses zoom_oauth.py to get an Oauth2 token or refresh an existing token.
 2. Grabs a list of cloud recordings from an account -- CURRENTLY ACCOUNT LEVEL ONLY, MAX 300 RECORDINGS